github/developer.github.com/content/v3/repos/statuses.md

 `description` would be the high level summary of what happened with the build.

+Statuses can include a `context` to indicate what service is providing that status.
+For example, you may have your CI statuses push statuses with a context of `ci`, and a security audit tool push statuses with a context of `security`.
+You can then use the [combined status endpoint] to retrieve the whole status for a commit.

 Note that the `repo:status` [OAuth scope](/v3/oauth/#scopes) grants targeted access to Statuses **without** also granting access to repository code, while the `repo` scope grants permission to code as well as statuses.